-My all-time favorite salsa!
-You can only get hatch chiles once a year, so make this Hatch Green Chile Salsa Verde in a big batch and can or freeze it for later!
+My all-time favorite hatch chile recipe!
+You can only get hatch chiles once a year, so make this Hatch Chile Salsa Verde in a big batch and can or freeze it for later!

 I used half mild and half hot hatch chiles for this salsa verde.
 If you're brave, use four hot hatch chiles!
-If you're heat averse, use only mild (please).
+If you're heat averse, please use only mild chiles.